sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

 2. Update the package definition file, **C:\\IoT-ADK-AddonKit\\Common\\Packages\\Registry.ConfigSettings\\Registry.ConfigSettings.pkg.xml**:

-    -  The default package definition file includes sample XML that has been commented out.
-Remove the comment marks and instructions, then modify the sample to add your own registry keys and files.
+    a.
+Remove the comment marks and instructions.

-    -  Update the values of RegKey to include a new KeyName, Name, and Value.
+    b.
+Update the values of RegKey to include a new KeyName, Name, and Value.

-    -  Optional: update the DestinationDir and Name.
-If you don't include the DestinationDir option, the files will land in C:\\Windows\\system32\\.
+    c.
+Update the File Source names to TestFile1.txt and TestFile2.txt.
+By default, files land in C:\\Windows\\System.
+To change the destination location, add a DestinationDir and Name.

-    Variables like (runtime.root) are defined in C:\\Program Files (x86)\\Windows Kits\\10\\Tools\\bin\\i386\\pkggen.cfg.xml.
+    Variables like $(runtime.root) are defined in C:\\Program Files (x86)\\Windows Kits\\10\\Tools\\bin\\i386\\pkggen.cfg.xml.

     ``` syntax
       <OSComponent>